 The process of varying amplitude of the high-frequency or carrier wave in accordance with the intelligence (code, voice or music) to be transmitted, keeping the frequency and phase of the carrier wave unchanged, is known as the amplitude modulation.

 The information bearing signal is called modulating signal.

-The signal resulting from process of modulation is known as modulated signal.
+The signal resulting from a process of modulation is known as a modulated signal.

 In amplitude modulation, the amplitude of the carrier wave is changed in accordance with the instantaneous value of modulating signal.
 The Information is contained in the envelope.

 Let Carrier signal, ec(t) = EcSin(ωct) = EcSin(2πfct)